Cap 3000: Features

 The Cap 3000 shopping center is built on the seafront on a plot of 134,196 m^{2}.
 This area includes the car parks and the building.
 In August 2021, the latter comprises 282 shops on four levels.
-The useful commercial surface of Cap 3000 is in February 2021 135,000 m^{2}, which makes it the fifth largest shopping center in France from this point of view and the second outside the Paris region.
+The useful commercial surface of Cap 3000 was in February 2021, 135,000 m^{2}, which makes it the fifth largest shopping center in France from this point of view and the second outside the Paris region.

 Before its renovation in 2016, the building had six entrances on the ground floor (two to the North, three to the West, one to the East) and one entrance to the first floor (to the South), overlooking the edge of sea.
 Since its renovation, the number of entrances is four on the ground floor (two to the North, two to the West) and three on the first floor (to the South).
 Communication between the two levels is via a large central hall and an escalator located in a space called the ground floor.

 The center has a nursery area, a play area, a free area offering entertainment for children for 1.5 hours, a cloakroom area, a Lignes d'Azur service on transport, a free helmet locker, a concierge.